The wet Monday asphalt was still smoking when a silver shape glided into our lot.

 Q. What exactly is a “Takumi”?

-A. A small group of master engine assemblers certified by Nissan — currently only a handful of individuals.
-Each GT-R engine is hand-built by one Takumi alone in a dedicated clean room, and bears a plaque engraved with that Takumi’s name.
+A. A small group of master engine assemblers certified by Nissan — only a handful of individuals at any given time during the production years.
+Each GT-R engine was hand-built by one Takumi alone in a dedicated clean room, and bears a plaque engraved with that Takumi’s name.
+With the close of R35 production, no new Takumi-built VR38DETT engines will be produced (servicing and overhauls of existing units continue separately).

 Q. Is R35 maintenance unusually demanding?